callison-burch/learning-translations-from-monolingual-texts/rerank_refactored.md

 Should run this file from /export/projects/tto16/users/anni/BLI as that is the directory which has all the dependency files.

-HOW TO RUN
+##HOW TO RUN

-python rerank.py language sub_dir config_file
+python rerank_refactored.py --language $1 --subdirectory withAffixFeatsNoAffixCands/ --config_file rerankll.m3ps.evalonly.config --l1 $NUM --l2 $NUM

 e.g. python rerank.py az withAffixFeatsNoAffixCands_ReTrain /home/ccb/AnnRerankSubDir/rerankll.m3ps.evalonly.config